Bondi Beach & Sydney Sights

 Discover the stories, history and magic on an incredible guided tour taking inside the world-famous sails.
 Learn how Danish Architect Jørn Utzon’s design for the performing arts venue came into existence.

-Tour commences at 12 noon at the tours sales desk on the lower concourse level outside the Sydney Opera House shop.
+Guests to check-in at the tours sales desk on the lower concourse level outside the Sydney Opera House shop at 10.45am for 11.00am tour.
 You will be continuing onto your afternoon city sights tour after the Sydney Opera House Tour.